 Long story short, in the Brandt case, SCOTUS reversed a maverick 10th circuit opinion that had ruled in favor of the Feds, and held that the general rule applied here the same as in all other easement abandonment cases: when easement use is discontinued, the subject property becomes unencumbered by it, and the unencumbered land underlying it goes to the servient owner who now owns it free and clear.
 A classic example of that occurs when a railroad discontinues train service over a right of way and tears up its tracks.
 After that, if Uncle Sam wants the land underlying the discontinued easement, he has to pay for it under the “Just Compensation” Clause of the Fifth Amendment.
 Nothing new or startling about that — that is what has been taught in elementary first-year property courses in the first year of law school.

 As Justice Holmes put it: the public is only entitled to that for which it pays.
 That’s what the constitutional protection of private property against government takings is all about.
 As the Texas Supreme Court once put it, you can’t confiscate private land just because it’s pretty.
 So the Brandts were not a holdout “stubborn Wyoming family,” but rather good-guy Americans who stood up for their — and their fellow citizens’ — constitutional rights, and vindicated them in the highest court of the land, preserving the integrity of settled law in the process.
+Do you find yourself having to protect your family and what you’ve worked for?
+This isn’t right, and you should contact a law firm near you.
+You could check out Stearns Law for further support.
 So what they deserve is a loud “atta boy” for their principled, determined civic mindedness, not snotty derision as “lone holdouts.”

 This post was edited on 3/14/14.